Refinance My Mortgage Instead of Prepaying?

 Given the right intersection of time and interest rate differential, it is possible to swap to a 15-year FRM with no change in the monthly payment at all.
 As an example, you have a $100,000 30-year FRM at 5%; the payment is $536.82 per month.
 To keep this same monthly payment with a new 15-year FRM at 4%, the remaining balance will need to be $72,574; which should be the remaining balance on your 30-year loan at about the 161st payment.

 After about 13 years into your original mortgage, you will have paid $58,924 in interest out of a total due of $93,256 in total interest cost, so there would still be $34,962 in interest to be paid.
 You refinance to a new 15-year FRM at 4%, instantly chopping 19 months off the time left in your original loan, resulting in a total remaining interest cost of $24,034.
-You just saved nearly $11,000 in interest expense (some of those savings may be lost to closing costs for the new mortgage, though).
-A refinance calculator can help you determine whether or not to change your existing mortgage and how to cover the costs of a refinace.
+You just saved nearly $11,000 in interest expense (although some of those savings may be lost to closing costs for the new mortgage.).
+A refinance calculator can help you determine whether or not to change your existing mortgage and how to cover the costs of a refinance.

 Want savings, but can't or don't want to refinance your mortgage?

-With interest rates moving away from about 60-year lows around 2016, it's reasonable for homeowners to balk at refinancing.
-Trading a lower interest rate for a higher one has no appeal and changing mortgage underwriting standards or to your own income and debt profile can mean you may not be in a position to refinance.
+With interest rates moving away from about historic lows after 2020 and 2021, it's reasonable for homeowners to balk at refinancing.
+Trading a lower interest rate for a higher one has no appeal and changing mortgage underwriting standards (or those to your income or debt profile) may mean you aren't in a position to refinance.

 There is a way to prepay your mortgage and achieve savings equivalent to an actual refinance, without the hassle and expense.
 Consider a concept HSH developed, where "mortgage prepayment is equivalent to a refinance" (Prepayment::Refinance), and let the HSH-engineered Prepayment::Refinance ("PreFi") Calculator do the complex math for you.